alexharri/website/posts/encoding-declension.md

 If the input data were _irregular_ -- meaning that there's no significant relationship between suffixes and associated values -- the values of leaves in subtrees would frequently differ.
 That would prevent subtree compression, resulting in not-very-compressed trie that is similar, if not identical, to the original trie.
 The less a trie is compressed, the longer the suffix match needs to be for a value to be returned.

 The opposite happens as the input data becomes more regular.
 Subtrees will be more frequently compressed, leading to shorter suffix matches being required for values to be returned.
-Shorter matches leads to more lookups returning values.
-In the extreme, a fully compressed trie will _always_ return the same value for all lookup keys.

 ### Comprehensiveness

 Subtrees are only ever incorrectly compressed if the original trie lacks a counterexample to the regularity that led to compression.
 If a counterexample had been present, it would have prevented compression and created an exception to the rule.

 If we pick, say, 450 Icelandic names at random, we will capture many of the rules of Icelandic name declension, and some counterexamples to them.
-Still, 450 names is only about 10% of approved Icelandic names, so we can expect loads of declension rules _not_ to be covered by that sample.
+Still, 450 names is only about 10% of approved Icelandic names so we can expect loads of declension rules _not_ to be covered by that sample.

 But with over 3,600 samples, like in our case, we have over 80% coverage.
-With data that comprehensive, the compressed trie captures the rules, and exceptions to those rules, incredibly well.
+With data that comprehensive, the compressed trie captures the rules, and exceptions to those rules, to an impressive degree.

 ## Bundle size

-I've mentioned bundle time a few times — let's measure it.
-We'll measure the size of the following:
+I've mentioned bundle time a few times — let's finally measure it!

+I measured the size of storing the four forms of the 3,600 names that we have declension data for in the following ways:

  * List (the <Ts>NAME_FORMS</Ts> list from before)
  * Trie (uncompressed)